Symphony No. 12 (Shostakovich): Political considerations

 It has also been surmised that the naiveté of the Twelfth's program, structure and thematic invention indicate that Shostakovich wrote it quickly after abandoning an earlier, possibly rashly satirical draft.
 The source of this story was the composer's friend Lev Lebidinsky, whom the composer contacted a few days before the work's premiere.
 This theory has two major challenges.
 First, Shostakovich had only a few days in which to rewrite a 40-minute symphony.
 Second, the work had already been performed before the Union of Composers on 8 September, so any substantial changes would have attracted considerable attention and comment.
 Although only a detailed analysis of the manuscript can confirm it, what seems more likely is that Shostakovich reconsidered his conception of the symphony radically between the summer of 1960 and the summer of 1961, when he completed the work.

 Reception

 The Twelfth Symphony was well received in the Soviet Union, though more coolly than its predecessor.
 The Eleventh was received fairly warmly in the West due in part to its assumed allusion to the Hungarian uprising of 1956, but the Twelfth's apparently pro-Communist subject matter led to a poor reception there.
 The first UK performance took place at the Edinburgh Festival on 4 September 1962 with the composer present.
 It was compared unfavourably with the Fourth Symphony, which received its first performance outside of Russia just three days later.
 The critical success of the Fourth juxtaposed with the critical disdain for the Twelfth led to speculation that Shostakovich's creative powers were on the wane.
-Western listeners became more receptive after the Cold War but the Twelfth remains among the less popular of Shostakovich's symphonies due to its workmanlike nature.
+Western listeners became more receptive after the Cold War but the Twelfth remains among the least popular of Shostakovich's symphonies due to its workmanlike nature.